Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: The solution

 \subsection{Mass}

-The notions of mass or energy in general relativity often require the hypothesis of asymptotic flatness, and/or the introduction of a reference flat metric (e.g. the ADM energy \citep{2008_ADM} or the Brown--York energy \citep{1993_Brown_et_al}).
-Such definitions cannot be used to determine the mass in our solution, where the volume of the spacelike hypersurface between the BH horizon at $\chi = \chih$ and the NWH at $\chi = \pi$ is finite.
+The notions of mass or energy in general relativity often require the hypothesis of asymptotic flatness (or at least asymptotical conicity, see e.g. Definition 1.11 in \citep{2022_Kroencke_et_al}), and/or the introduction of a reference flat metric (e.g. the ADM energy \citep{2008_ADM} or the Brown--York energy \citep{1993_Brown_et_al}).
+Such definitions cannot be used to determine the mass in our solution, where the volume of the spacelike hypersurface between the BH horizon at $\chi = \chih$ and the {RNS} at $\chi = \pi$ is finite.
 One notion of mass not directly related to asymptotic flatness is the Komar mass.
 It is defined for spacetimes having a timelike Killing vector $k^\mu$.
-Inside a spacelike surface~$\CS_t \sim \mS^2$ on a hypersurface $\Sigma_t$, the mass is given by \citep{2012_GG}
+Inside a spacelike surface~$\CS_t \sim \mS^2$ on a hypersurface $\Sigma_t$, the mass is given by~\citep{2012_GG}

 where $n^\mu$ is the normal unit vector to $\Sigma_t$, $s^\mu$ is the normal unit vector to $\CS_t$ within $\Sigma_t$ and oriented outwards from $\CS_t$, and $q = {\rm det} (q_{\mu\nu})$ where $q_{\mu\nu}$ is the metric on $\CS_t$ induced by $g_{\mu\nu}$.\saut